 The main performance issue is that this is a reference type.

-If schedule permits we would like to measure the performance ramifications of making this a struct type.

 Representation

 'None' values will appear as the value 'null' to other .NET languages.
 Instance methods (including getters for instance properties) on this type will appear as static methods to other .NET languages due to the use of 'null' as a value representation.

-Note: we are looking into using extension properties and methods for these

 Alignment Considerations

 The type has superficial similarity to Nullable<T>.
 However that that type may not be nested due to an unfortunate design limitation added to .NET generics.